kemojal/Drello/README.md

-# Drello
+# Trello Clone

-A trello Clone using react redux
+Trello Clone Using React js and redux